kpetanaj/CIS1051_finalproject/README.md

 dies and is forced to start the game over.
 The goal was to have at least 3-4 other "do or die" checkpoints.

-I also lifted all my background images from random Resident Evil games, so they definitely look out of place if you look too closely, but I cared more about having the lighting/mood of the backgrounds match with one another and also the sprites.
+I also lifted all my background images from random Resident Evil games, so they definitely look out of place if you look too closely, but my goal was to have the lighting/moods of the backgrounds match with one another and also the sprites.
+The kitchen background was definitely my best find.

 Thanks for reading (and maybe playing)!